England Women clinch T20 series win over New Zealand as Freya Davies and Tammy Beaumont impress

 But Beaumont and captain Heather Knight (39no) steered the innings back on track with an 83-run partnership for the third wicket and, though the former fell late on, England ultimately eased to a comfortable victory.

-The two teams meet again for the final match of the series on Sunday morning.
+The two teams meet again for the final match of the series on Sunday.